Our Partners

 - Chumsortium: An assemblage of agencies, groups and partners who are dedicated to taking actions that will recover wild salmon in East Jefferson County.

-We also work closely with a number of local and regional government, tribal, and non-governmental partners to implement our shared regional vision.
+We also work closely with a number of tribal, local, state, and federal government, and non-governmental partners to implement our shared regional vision.

 - Hood Canal Salmon Enhancement Group